Skip to main content

 The connector tries to access the data sources as specified.
 If the connection settings are correct, more options display.

-• Click the entry to see the attributes associated with the data model.
-For example, the screenshot below shows some of the attributes the Vulnerability data model provides from the source:
+• Click each type to see the attributes associated with the data model.
+For example, the screenshot below shows some of the attributes the Vulnerability data model provides from Qualys:

-7. (Optional) Configure operation options for the data model.
+• Configure operation options: (Optional) Filter the data retrieved by the connector.
 See connector operation options for additional information.

 tip